 See Related: Best Travel Credit Cards: What Card is Best For You?

-More Tips on how to Become a Home-Based Travel Agent for Free
+Tips on How to Become a Travel Agent from Home for Free

 Free Travel Agent Training Courses

-Being a travel agent is a great career that allows you to work from anywhere.
+Being an online travel agent is a great career that allows you to work from anywhere.
 But how do you attain the necessary certifications?

-The funny thing here is that there is no specific degree or certificate necessary for one to become a travel agent.
+The funny thing here is that there is no specific degree or certificate necessary to become a professional travel agent.

-All you need is travel agent accreditation, interpersonal skills, and you are good to sell travel products.
+All you need is a strong reputation as an online travel agent, interpersonal skills, and you are good to sell travel products.
 However, that doesn’t mean that you don’t need training.

 Since being a travel agent requires travel experience, dedication, and exceptional interpersonal skills, you need proper training for the job.